Which Medications Are You Allowed to Take into Dubai?

 How can I take my prescription medication into Dubai?

-If you need to take prescription medication into Dubai that is classed as a controlled substance, you will need to get approval to do so.
+If you need to take prescription medication into Dubai that is classed as a controlled, semi-controlled, or narcotic substance, you will need to get approval to do so.
 You can do this by filling out a form to Issue a Permit to Import Medicine for Personal Use on the UAE Ministry of Health & Prevention website.
 A permit is only required for narcotic, controlled and semi-controlled drugs.

-How much medication can I take into Dubai?
+How much medication can I take to Dubai?

-If you are taking medication into Dubai which is on the controlled list, you can take a maximum of 30 days’ worth.
-If your prescription medication isn’t on the controlled list, you can take a maximum of three months’ worth and you will need to ensure you have your prescription from the doctor with you.
+If you are taking medication to Dubai which is on the controlled list, you can take a maximum of 30 days’ worth.
+If your prescription medication isn’t on the controlled list, you can take a maximum of three months’ worth.
+In either case, you will need to ensure you have your prescription from the doctor with you.
 A resident of Dubai can take up to 12 months’ worth of medication in with them.

-Taking too much medication, even if it is not on the controlled list, could result in it being taken by the authorities and even prosecution.
+Bringing too much medication to Dubai, even if it is not on the controlled list, could result in it being taken by the authorities and even prosecution.
 It’s advised to only take the medication that is absolutely necessary for the duration of your trip.

 Can I buy medicine in Dubai?